jpmillan1/Final-Research-Project/README.md

 This project requires running the **FHWA Data Cleaning and Fusion Tool (DCFT)** before executing any Python scripts.
 The usage workflow is:

 ### 1. Run the FHWA Data Cleaning and Fusion Tool
-1. Download or use the version included in the **Data Cleaning and Fusion Tool** folder of this repository.
+1. Download or use the version included in the **Data Cleaning and Fusion Tool** folder of the provided repository "Acknowledgements" section.
+App.zip and Synthesize Data.zip, must be downloaded separately or obtained via Git clone to work properly.
+Downloading the entire repository directly will not be usable.
 2. Modify the **INPUT** folder to point to the raw datasets
    (e.g., `data_cleaning_fusion_datasets/`).
 3. Modify the **OUTPUT** folder to specify where the tool should store results